 Management and Treatment

-What behavioral changes can I make to help with overactive bladder?
+What behavioral changes can I make to help fix overactive bladder?

 - Tomatoes and tomato-based products.

 - Foods and drinks that contain artificial sweeteners, such as diet soft drinks and some chewing gums.